John Wesley Etheridge: Life

-He was born near Newport, Isle of Wight.
+Etheridge was born near Newport, Isle of Wight.
 He received most of his early education from his father.
-Though he never attended university he ultimately acquired a thorough knowledge of Greek, Latin, Hebrew, Syriac, French and German.
+Though he never attended university, Etheridge ultimately acquired a thorough knowledge of Greek, Latin, Hebrew, Syriac, French and German.
 In 1824 he was placed on the Wesleyan Methodist plan as a local preacher.

 In 1826 his offer to enter the ministry was accepted, and after the usual probationary trial he was received into full connection at the conference of 1831.
 For two years after this he remained at Brighton, and in 1833 he removed to Cornwall, being stationed successively at the Truro and Falmouth circuits.
 From Falmouth he removed to Darlaston, where in 1838 his health gave way.

 For a good many years he was a supernumerary, and lived for a while at Caen and Paris, where in the public libraries he found great facilities for prosecuting his favorite Oriental studies.
 His health having considerably improved, he became, in 1843, pastor of the Methodist church at Boulogne-sur-Mer.

 He returned to England in 1847, and was appointed successively to the circuits of Islington, Bristol, Leeds, Penzance, Penryn, Truro and St Austell in east Cornwall.
 Shortly after his return to England he received the degree of PhD from the University of Heidelberg.
 He was a patient, modest, hard-working and accurate scholar.
 He died at Camborne on 24 May 1866.